 Please note that we do not rehome kittens to families where there are children under five years.

 We will add a note to our website once we have kittens available.
-We do not have any at the moment.
+We now have a select few kittens available for viewings.